yousongzhang/yousongzhang/README.md

 - 👋 Hi, I’m @yousongzhang
 - 👀 I’m interested in Apps development.
 - 🌱 I’m currently learning nodejs/nestjs.
-- 💞️ I’m looking to collaborate on App marketing.
+- 💞️ I’m looking to collaborate on App and Web.
 - 📫 How to reach me : https://www.linkedin.com/in/yousong-zhang-605b072b/

 <!---